 Airship’s various plans—or “editions”—vary in cost based on the required features.
 These editions can be customized around two main dimensions; engagement channels and analytics tools.
 Its “Starter” edition is free for users with fewer than 1,000 contacts and allows unlimited notifications.
 This 1,000 subscriber limit is usually only enough for a development environment.

 Airship is not transparent with their pricing, and all paid plans require a sales conversation.
 From what we've gathered from customer conversations and online reviews, Airship's pricing for 250,000 Monthly Active Contacts starts at approximately $35,000 and includes an onboarding fee.
 Pricing likely increases based on the number of contacts recorded in Airship.
 Due to this, Airship is widely considered as one of the most expensive options when it comes to push notification providers.

-In contrast, OneSignal’s base product is free with no limit on the number of mobile or in-app users and up to 30,000 web subscribers.
-OneSignal’s two paid plans grant access to robust features such as enhanced segmentation, in-app messages, data exports, and advanced analytics.
+In contrast, OneSignal’s base product is free with no limit on the number of mobile or in-app users and up to 10,000 web subscribers.
+OneSignal’s three paid plans grant access to robust features such as enhanced segmentation, in-app messages, data exports, and advanced analytics.
 Setup is easy and OneSignal regularly hosts onboarding webinars to provide best practices and help teams maximize results from the platform.
 OneSignal’s aim is to provide a great free product while offering additional enterprise-grade features and higher delivery volumes through affordable paid plans.

 Scale, Speed, & Reliability